docker/docs/swarm/scheduler/filter.md

 * Schedule based on specific host properties, for example,`storage=ssd` schedules containers on specific hardware.
-* Force containers to run in a given location, for example region=us-east`.
+* Force containers to run on nodes with a given metadata value.
 * Create logical cluster partitions by splitting a cluster into sub-clusters with different properties, for example `environment=production`.